Extending one-forms on $F$-regular singularities: Introduction

 As proven in \cite[Proposition 4.4]{Kaw4}, this surjectivity is equivalent to the logarithmic extension theorem for one-forms on $S$.
 It is important to note that $S$ is a strongly $F$-regular surface singularity, although the residue field $R/\m$ is not perfect.

 In the above discussion, we assumed that $X$ is strongly $F$-regular.
-However, this condition can be weakened to the following: $X$ is quasi-$F$-split, satisfies $(S_3)$, and is strongly $F$-regular in codimension two (see Proposition \ref{prop:key}).
+However, this condition can be weakened to the following: $X$ is quasi-$F$-injective in codimension three, satisfies $(S_4)$, and is strongly $F$-regular in codimension two (see Theorem \ref{thm:key}).
 In particular, a variety $X$ in Theorem \ref{Introthm:klt} satisfies these conditions.

 In conclusion, Theorems \ref{Introthm:F-regular}, \ref{Introthm:klt}, and \ref{Introthm:LZ-conj} are reduced to proving the logarithmic extension theorem for strongly $F$-regular surface singularities with imperfect residue fields.
 Specifically, our main results are established by the following generalization of Graf's theorem \cite[Theorem 1.2]{Gra} to the case of an imperfect residue field: